 A decent and thick extension cable + Dribox 330

-The standard mobile connector will likely get you out of trouble most of the time, however, having an additional 5-20meters of high-quality extension cable can be well worth it.
+The standard mobile connector will likely get you out of trouble most of the time, however, having an additional 5-20meters of high-quality extension cable can be well worth it (especially if you tour the UK often, visit AirBNB properties etc)

 To be clear the user manual technically advises against this, however, it can be done safely with the following precautions: